-It was confirmed that Dr Hutton, as the safeguarding lead, had completed formal two training in safeguarding adults in keeping with the Northern Ireland Adult Safeguarding Partnership training strategy (revised 2016).
+It was confirmed that Dr Hamilton, as the safeguarding lead, had completed formal two training in safeguarding adults in keeping with the Northern Ireland Adult Safeguarding Partnership training strategy (revised 2016).
+As previously discussed all staff had undertaken safeguarding adults at risk of harm training.

-Dr Hutton confirmed that a copy of the regional policy entitled 'Co-operating to Safeguard Children and Young People in Northern Ireland' (August 2017) and a copy of the regional guidance document entitled 'Adult Safeguarding Prevention and Protection in Partnership' (July 2015) were available for reference.
+Dr Hamilton confirmed that a copy of the regional policy entitled 'Co-operating to Safeguard Children and Young People in Northern Ireland' (August 2017) and a copy of the regional guidance document entitled 'Adult Safeguarding Prevention and Protection in Partnership' (July 2015) were available for reference.